 As the curtain rang down on the war for the strategic Bombardment Groups of the Eighth Air Force, the men of Station # 118 at Wendling could reflect back with justifiable pride on the previous nineteen months and sixteen days of combat operations credited to the 392nd since the Liberators took to the air on their first mission, September 9th, 1943.
 The bombing record of the fourth oldest B-24 Group to be assigned to the Eighth would go down as an excellent one - ranking well above the average in comparison with all other bomber units.
 But, the persistency and determination with which its aircrews had fought their bombers through to attack some of the toughest targets in Hitler's Nazi Germany had also cost a grisly toll of men and aircraft.
 Those who never returned would not be forgotten by their comrades who, through God's fortune, did come back from it all.

 Though the statistics of war can only stand as cold, impersonal epitaphs in an attempt to describe the way it was, they can never depict nor describe the real meanings of war - those locked very personally in each one's self.
-But the statistics, impersonal as they are, must stand as the only measure of achievement and regrettably, the tragedies of war that was a very personal, individual thing to all the young men involved over fifty-some years ago.
+But the statistics, impersonal as they are, must stand as the only measure of achievement and regrettably, the tragedies of war that was a very personal, individual thing to all the young men involved over seventy-some years ago.